 Trevi Fountain gave me heavy nostalgic vibes and I couldn’t contain my attitude of gratitude.
-In the 12 year gap since my first visit so much has taken in place in my life.
+In the 11 year gap since my first visit so much had taken in place in my life.
 Despite everything that I have been through, I knew right there and then in that moment, I was exactly where I needed to be.

 So for that reason Trevi fountain will always be a special place to me.
-If you ever get a chance to check it out, go early in the morning to avoid hundreds of people trying to snap a bomb ass Celfie.
-Just so you know it is free to visit at any time and the surrounding area have some great shops where you can purchase some authentic Italian goods.
+If you ever get a chance to check it out, go early in the morning to avoid hundreds of people trying to snap pictures.
+Just so you know it is free to visit at any time and the surrounding area have some great shops where you can purchase lots of authentic Italian goods.

 This is what we served up on our second night in the city.
 Be sure to stay tuned and look out for #JennasWorldView’s Travel glam look book.

 As we were running on limited time we had to keep the ball rolling to ensure we did all of the things, that we set out to do.
-Setting out early on a Sunday, we purchased a travel ticket (7 euros only) and headed straight to Vatican City.
-The day was beautiful and as the sun shone you could feel the peace of a Sunday morning, lingering through the streets.
+We set out early on Sunday, purchased a travel ticket (7 euros only) and headed straight to Vatican City.
+The day was beautiful and as the sun shined in the sky you could feel the peace of a Sunday morning, lingering through the streets.

 I ran into some of the Gal-dem on the square and had time to pose for a quick pic.
 Check out my girls serving major looks, I couldn’t keep up lol.